the-shivers/personal_site/README.md

 https://shivers.dev/uke

 What was once simply my personal website has devolved into a Ukulele chord diagramming website, assembled over a little under a week.
 I was disappointed at other chord website's information on the various fingering positions for chords.
-What notes were being played.
+What notes were being played?
 And more importantly, for jazz chords, what notes were being excluded?
 This attempts to fix these issues with a huge variety of chords and positions, listing information for obscure fingerings and obscure chords.

 TO DO:
  - Add sound